quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 - If you don't call `inf.readEof()`, there will also be an error for not confirming the input has been fully read.

-**Notes.** The result about white spaces and EOF mentioned above is called the _well-formed policy_.
-More on that in the test generation section.
+**Notes.** The rule about white spaces and EOF mentioned above is called the _well-formed policy_.
+More on that [later](#the-create-tests-page).

-Now we can add this validator to Polygon. **Remember to click `Set validator`** for confirming the validator with Polygon.
+Now we can add this validator to Polygon. **Remember to click `Set validator`** for confirming the validator to Polygon.

-**Note.** Polygon also produces some warnings for missing some good practice.
+**Note.** Polygon also produces some warnings.
+Warnings are not error, but fixing them is a good practice.
 For example if you don't put the variable name for `test-case`, this message will appear when you hover your mouse over the validator name.

 {% include image.html caption="Polygon's warning for validator"
 alt="polygon-warning-for-validator" file="polygon-validator-warning.png" %}